tseng531/crossroads/README.md

 ## Project Part2:

 1. **Forecast**
-	We forecasted to have 33 story points done by the first sprint.
+<br/>We forecasted to have 33 story points done by the first sprint.
 Sprint Goal: To have a landing page where the users can see what content is available on the site.

 2. **The rationale for our forecast.**
-Since this our first sprint we did not have any data to follow a forecasting pattern like “Yesterday’s Weather”, so we made our estimation based on the task involved and our experience about the product and development tools & technologies we are using to develop the functionalities and how much time it can take.
+<br/>Since this our first sprint we did not have any data to follow a forecasting pattern like “Yesterday’s Weather”, so we made our estimation based on the task involved and our experience about the product and development tools & technologies we are using to develop the functionalities and how much time it can take.

 3. **Sprint Planning**
-We pulled stories into our sprint backlog.
+<br/>We pulled stories into our sprint backlog.
 Only Development Team members participated in this activity.
 	Initially, the Development Team members agreed to pull the following two items into the Sprint:
 * Landing page - estimated to 20 story points
 * Menu Items - estimated to 13 story point